erik-smit/oohhh-what-does-this-automotive_diagnostic_plug-doooo-no-deedee-nooooo/reference/OBDLink/README.md

         * BUG: <RX ERROR was being printed on the next good frame (invalid frames could not be received)
         * BUG: A timeout that was too short would sometimes cause modem detection to fail
         * BUG: Actual default values for the PowerSave voltage triggers were different from those reported by the STSLCS command
-        * BUG: After receiving a CAN frame at the wrong baud rate, ECUsim did not respond to the first valid CAN request and printed "CAN ERROR"
         * BUG: After resetting voltage sense calibration to defaults (ATCV 0000, STVCAL), voltage-based sleep/wakeup triggers would fail to recalibrate until the next device reset
         * BUG: All messages should be printed while monitoring (CAN messaged w/ invalid PCI were being dropped)
         * BUG: ATCV 0000 and STVCAL commands ignored factory calibration saved via STSAVCAL until the next device reset